noscripter/urllib/README.md

 });
 ```

-It would make a HTTP request like:
+It would make an HTTP request like:

 ```http
 POST / HTTP/1.1